James0937/Jane_Street_Puzzle/README.md

 # Jane_Street_Puzzle
 The history of my puzzle-solving journey.
-Started in January 2024.
+Started from January 2024.

-Current record: **Solved 8 of 10**
+Current record: **Solved 12 of 16**

 # History
 ## January 2024: Some F Squares